indimail/indimail-virtualdomains/.github/README-indimail.md

 7. QUEUEDIR - Not required if you set QUEUE\_BASE, QUEUE\_COUNT, QUEUE\_START.
 Else it should be full path to a queue (e.g. /var/indimail/queue/queue3).
 If QUEUEDIR is set, then QUEUE\_BASE, QUEUE\_COUNT and QUEUE\_START are not used.

-<b>qmail-multi</b>'s job is to select a queue. indimail-mta uses multiple queue.
-If QUEUEDIR is set, it execs <b>qmail-queue</b> without doing anything.
-If QUEUEDIR is not defined, it uses QUEUE\_START, QUEUE\_COUNT and QUEUE\_BASE environment variables to set QUEUEDIR environment variable.
+<b>qmail-queue</b>'s job is to queue a message after selecting a queue. indimail-mta uses multiple queue.
+If QUEUEDIR is set, <b>qmail-queue</b> queues the message in the queue defined by QUEUEDIR.
+If QUEUEDIR is not set, it uses three environment variables QUEUE\_START, QUEUE\_COUNT and QUEUE\_BASE to select a queue.
 QUEUE\_BASE is the common basename for all the queues. e.g. QUEUE\_BASE=/var/indimail/queue.
-Now, if QUEUE\_START is 1, QUEUE\_COUNT is 5, then <b>qmail-multi</b> will use the time to do a modulus operation and get a number ranging from 1 to 5.
-It will then set the QUEUEDIR environment variable to set any of the 5 queues in /var/indimail/queue. e.g. QUEUEDIR=/var/indimail/queue/queueX, where X is the number selected between 1 to 5.
+Now, if QUEUE\_START is 1, QUEUE\_COUNT is 5, then <b>qmail-multi</b> will generate a random number and use the modulus operator to get a number ranging from 1 to 5.
+Older versions of indimail-mta, <b>qmail-queue</b> did not have the ability to select a queue.
+It depended on <b>qmail-multi</b> to do that. <b>qmail-multi</b> works exactly like <b>qmail-queue</b> for selecting a queue.
+If QUEUEDIR is set, it simply execs qmail-queue after passing the message through a filter (if defined by setting FILTERARGS environment variable).
+If QUEUEDIR is not set, it selects a queue and then sets the QUEUEDIR environment variable to set any of the 5 queues in /var/indimail/queue. e.g. QUEUEDIR=/var/indimail/queue/queueX, where X is the number selected between 1 to 5.
 It then does a exec of <b>qmail-queue</b>.
 Throughout this document we will abbreviate /var/indimail/queue/queueX as queueX.

 e.g. If you want IndiMail to use 10 queues, this is what you will do